-Did life on earth evolve by chance?
-The amazing complexity of even the “simplest” forms of life points to intelligent design in the origin of life.
+Did life on earth evolve by chance (abiogenesis)?
+The amazing complexity of even the simplest forms of life points to intelligent design in the origin of life.

 In the late 1800s Louis Pasteur’s experiments disproved this theory of spontaneous generation, showing that life only comes from preexisting life of the same kind.

-Though science no longer supports the idea of spontaneous generation for any life-form today, it remains the hypothesis for the origin of life.
-The theory of evolution proposes that the first simple life-form developed by natural processes by chance.
+Though science no longer supports the idea of spontaneous generation for any life-form today, a more sophisticated but similar hypothesis is still used for the origin of life.
+Abiogenesis is part of the theory of evolution that proposes that the first simple life-form developed by natural processes by chance.

 In the 1800s when Charles Darwin proposed his theory of evolution, he did not know that inside a “simple” cell there are complex chemical reactions occurring.
 But scientists have now discovered that even single-cell life-forms like bacteria are very complex.